spring-projects/spring-xd-packaging/README.md

-# spring-xd-release
+# spring-xd-packaing
-Release code and artifacts for Spring XD
+Packaging and release code and artifacts for Spring XD

+### For the RPM build:

 Prepare by copying `spring-xd-1.2.0.{version}-dist.zip` to `rpmbuild/SOURCES/`